pcdavies/kubernetes-tutorial/Nginx.md

 ### ***Step 1***: Create Namespace

 Although not required, we are going to create a namespace **nginx** for all applications we create in this example.
 We'll also create a namespace **ingress** to hold the nginx pods.
+If you also installed istio following the documentation in this repository, the **default** namespace will be setup to auto install a sidecar for istio.
+To avoid the sidecar installation for Nginx, we'll use different namespaces.

+- Use the command below to set the **NGINX-APP-NAMESPACE** environment varibable used when deployment the sample applications.

+    ```
+    export NGINX-APP-NAMESPACE=nginx
+    ```

 - Create the namespaces

     ```
-    kubectl create namespace nginx
+    kubectl create namespace $NGINX-APP-NAMESPACE

     kubectl create namespace ingress
     ```

 - Create the default **App1** and **App2** Deployments

     ```yaml
-    kubectl apply -n=nginx -f -<<EOF
+    kubectl apply -n $NGINX-APP-NAMESPACE -f -<<EOF
     apiVersion: extensions/v1beta1
     kind: Deployment
     metadata: